Creator / Pamela Dean

 - Who Wants to Live Forever?: Shan in the Secret Country Trilogy.
 He never wanted to become immortal; his lover Melanie made him so against his wishes, using unicorn's blood.
 He then spent the rest of his life trying to undo this.
 People in the Hidden Land now swear by Shan's mercy, meaning "that mercy which was granted to Shan"- death.

 - Year Inside, Hour Outside: Subverted in The Secret Country.
-In fact, several chapters at the beginning are devoted to the kids finding out that time moves exactly the same outside the Secret Country as in it, and realizing that they are quickly going to get into serious trouble in both worlds if they don't find a way to account for themselves.
+In fact, several chapters at the beginning are devoted to the kids painstakingly working out that time moves exactly the same outside the Secret Country as in it, and realizing that they are quickly going to get into serious trouble in both worlds if they don't find a way to account for themselves.
 They finally jerry-rig a solution, which has both good and bad consequences.